Art-Friendly Social Distancing

 Cliburn at Home

-New online programs like Cliburn Watch Party, Cliburn Kids, and Cliburn Amateur Spotlight are accessible via Cliburn.org/cliburn-at-home.
+New online programs like Cliburn Watch Party, and Cliburn Amateur Spotlight are accessible via Cliburn.org/cliburn-at-home.

 “Music is providing an invaluable respite to a world in quarantine,” one Cliburn statement read.
 “We join our classical music community worldwide in providing new opportunities to connect through the artform we love in a safe and joyful space for us all, no matter what your age, culture, or physical location.”